-11. Does the financial institution maintain records of account activity and actions taken in response to a garnishment order for at least two years from the date on which it receives the garnishment order? ord Retention (31 CFR 212.11) Yes No NA The name of the creditor, and, if contact information is included in the order, means of contacting the creditor?
-The account holder's right to consult an attorney or legal aid service in asserting against the creditor that initiated the order a further garnishment exemption for amounts above the protected amount?
-The account holder's right to assert against the creditor that initiated the order a further garnishment exemption for amounts above the protected amount, by completing exemption claim forms, contacting the court of jurisdiction, or contacting the creditor, as customarily applicable for a given jurisdiction?
-A list of the benefit payments subject to this part, as identified in 31 CFR 212.2(b)?
-The amount of any garnishment fee charged to the account consistent with 31 CFR 212.6?
-The financial institution's requirement pursuant to state law to reeze other funds in the account to satisfy the order and the amount frozen, it applicable?
-The account subject to the order and the protect d amount established by the financial institution? • The financial institution's requirement under the interagency regulation to ensure that account balances up to the projected amount specified in 31 CFR 212.3 are protected and hade available to the account holder, if a benefit agency deposited a benefit payment into the account in the last two months?
-A succinct explanation of arnis ment2 The date on which the order (as served?)
-10. The financial instruction's eccept of an order against the account holder?
-9. Does the financial institution send a notice within three business days of account review to the account holder named in the garnishment order if (a) a covered benefit agency deposited a benefit payment into an account during the lookback period; (b) the balance in the account on the date of account review was above zero dollars and the final bial institution established a protected amount; and (c) there are funds in the account in excess of the protected amount?
-Does the notice include the following: ice to the Account Holder (31 CFR 212.7) Yes No NA 8.
-Does the financial institution perform a one-time account review upon the first service of the order and only take action to freeze funds subsequently deposited or credited, if the institution is served with a new or different garnishment order consistent with the interagency regulation?
-7. Does the financial institution cease to garnish amounts deposited or credited to the account following the date of account review?
-6. Does the financial institution follow its customary procedures for handling garnishment orders, including the freezing of funds, for any funds in an account in excess of the protected amount?
-5. Does the financial institution refrain from charging or collecting a garnishment fee against additional funds deposited to the account after five business days past the account review date?
+11. tak es the financial institution maintain records of account activity and actions en in response to a garnishment order for at least two years from the date on ch it receives the garnishment order?
+Retention (31 CFR 212.11) Yes No NA • The name of the creditor, and, if contact information is included in the order, means of contacting the creditor? • The account holder's right to consult an attorney or legal aid service in asserting against the creditor that initiated the order a further garnishment exemption for amounts above the protected amount? • The account holder's right to assert against the creditor that initiated the order a further garnishment exemption for amounts above the protected amount, by completing exemption claim forms, contacting the court of jurisdiction, or contacting the creditor, as customarily applicable for a given jurisdiction? • A list of the benefit payments subject to this part, as identified in 31 CFR 212.2(b)? • The amount of any garnishment fee charged to the account, consistent with 31 CFR 212.6? • The financial institution's requirement pursuant to state law to freeze other funds in the account to satisfy the order and the amount frozen, if applicable? • The account subject to the order and the protected amount established by the financial institution? • The financial institution's requirement under the interagency regulation to ensure that account balances up to the protected amount specified in 31 CFR 212.3 are protected and made available to the account holder, if a benefit agency deposited a benefit payment into the account in the last two months? • A succinct explanation of garnishment? • The date on which the order was served?
+10. Do: es the notice include the following: The financial institution's receipt of an order against the account holder?
+9. rev ber per zer the es the financial institution send a notice within three business days of account iew to the account holder named in the garnishment order if (a) a covered refit agency deposited a benefit payment into an account during the lookback riod; (b) the balance in the account on the date of account review was above to dollars and the financial institution established a protected amount; and (c) are are funds in the account in excess of the protected amount? to the Account Holder (31 CFR 212.7) Yes No NA 8. ser or c cor es the financial institution perform a one-time account review upon the first vice of the order and only take action to freeze funds subsequently deposited credited, if the institution is served with a new or different garnishment order is sistent with the interagency regulation?
+7. Doe es the financial institution cease to garnish amounts deposited or credited to account following the date of account review?
+6. gar es the financial institution follow its customary procedures for handling nishment orders, including the freezing of funds, for any funds in an account excess of the protected amount?
+5. aga es the financial institution refrain from charging or collecting a garnishment fee ainst additional funds deposited to the account after five business days past account review date?